boschrexroth/ctrlx-automation-sdk-ros2/README.md

 * ROS 2 and its underlying architecture using the official ROS 2 documentation at: <https://www.ros.org/blog/getting-started/>
 * The [ctrlX AUTOMATION Ecosystem](https://ctrlx-automation.com/) and the architecture of ctrlX OS as well as devices which are capable to run ctrlX OS.
 E.g. ctrlX CORE devices from [Bosch Rexroth](https://www.boschrexroth.com/).
 * The [ctrlX AUTOMATION SDK](https://github.com/boschrexroth/ctrlx-automation-sdk) which is the underlying SDK that allows you to create any kind of App for ctrlX OS and is the foundation for the ctrlX AUTOMATION Software Development Kit for ROS 2.
+[Link to SDK Documentation](https://boschrexroth.github.io/ctrlx-automation-sdk/)

 ## Usage